Skip to content ↓

 I am a junior school teacher at Greenfields Junior School, Hartley Wintney and I’ve worked in education for the past 14 years.
 With this in mind, I have a secure understanding of the education system.
 I also recognise the challenges that teachers and schools face which I hope will allow me to support with a focus on maintaining excellent outcomes for all pupils.

-My eldest son is currently in Year 6 and a daughter in Year 4, with a younger one who will also be attending Heatherside Junior School over the next 8 years.
+My daughter is in Year 5, with a younger one who will also be attending Heatherside Junior School over the next 8 years and my eldest now at secondary school.
 I love being part of the Heatherside community and I firmly believe that the children in our local area deserve excellent educational provision.

 Heatherside Juniors is a wonderful school which promotes the best for young people, which I am proud to be a part of.